Shopify/hydrogen-v1/packages/hydrogen-ui/README.md

 ## Set TypeScript types

-The following are options to help strongly-type your API responses from the Storefront API:
+Improve your development experience by adding strong typing to Storefront API responses.
+The following are some options for doing this.

-### `StorefrontApiResponseError` and `StorefrontApiResponseOk` helpers
+### Use the `StorefrontApiResponseError` and `StorefrontApiResponseOk` helpers

 The following is an example: